 Regression analysis aims to determine how one dependent (or output) variable is impacted by one or more independent (or input) variables.
 It’s often used for hypothesis testing and predictive analytics.
 For example, to predict future sales of sunscreen (an output variable) you might compare last year’s sales against weather data (which are both input variables) to see how much sales increased on sunny days.

 Correlation analysis, meanwhile, measures the degree of association between two or more datasets.
 Unlike regression analysis, correlation does not infer cause and effect.
 For instance, ice cream sales and sunburn are both likely to be higher on sunny days—we can say that they are correlated.
 But it would be incorrect to say that ice cream causes sunburn!
 You can learn more about correlation (and how it differs from covariance) in this guide.

 What we’ve described here is just a small selection of a great many inferential techniques that you can use within data analytics.
 However, they provide a tantalizing taste of the sort of predictive power that inferential statistics can offer.

-To learn more about the role that descriptive and inferential statistics play in data analytics, check out our free, five-day short course.
+To learn more about the role that descriptive and inferential statistics play in data analytics, check out our free, 5-day short course.
+If that’s piqued your interest in pursuing data analytics as a career, why not then check out the best online data analytics courses on the market?
 For more introductory data analytics topics, see the following: